Diesel-Net/drone-discord/README.md

 #### **Components**
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;The main (and only necessary) component that does all the work, is a very tiny Rest API (Flask App) for receiving the webhook events from the configured Drone Server.
 Once the payload is received and verified, Discord's REST API is then used to log the events nicely in the configured channel.
 A Mongo database is deployed with this service for added robustness.

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;For the other piece (optional), there is some minimal code hacked together with the soul purpose of connecting to the Gateway (WebSocket) API for being able to accuratley reflect the bot user's _Online_ status.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;For the other piece (optional), there is some minimal code hacked together with the sole purpose of connecting to the Gateway (WebSocket) API for being able to accuratley reflect the bot user's _Online_ status.
 This client process periodically checks-in on the Rest API to make sure it's healthy and adjusts the bot user's online presence accordingly.
 It might be worth point out that this service is currently leveraging [`discord.py`](https://pypi.org/project/discord.py/) which is no longer being maintained, however I am confident that this _should_ work for quite some time until Discord's Gateway API changes dramatically, for any reason.